 Students are required to attend all classes and meetings with instructors, participate in all group activities associated with class assignments and be present for all graded activities.
 The attendance policy and course schedule will be determined by the primary instructor and published in the course syllabus.
 Students can be expected and required to attend courses and meetings that occur Monday - Friday, 7:45 a.m. - 5:20 p.m.
+Some educational events may be required outside these hours.
 Classes and meetings with instructors may be scheduled at irregular times with short notice to accommodate room schedules, guest instructors or patient instructors.
 A student's primary obligation is to the PT Program and its affiliated activities.
 Any outside activities such as employment, volunteer or family activities should be scheduled with this obligation in mind.